Muhamix/MPADT/README.md

 }
 ```

-There can only be one `arch` block, but it can contain as many architecture checks as you need.
+There can only be one `arch` block, but it can contain as many architecture checks as you need, even of the same architecture.

 You can test it with the included `test/` directory: